 Is magnesium threonate worth the price?

 It depends on your goal.
 Magnesium threonate is the only form shown to increase brain magnesium levels by crossing the blood-brain barrier.
 A 2016 human trial showed cognitive improvements in older adults.
 However, it delivers very low elemental magnesium (about 48 mg per serving) and costs 3–5x more than glycinate.
-For general supplementation, glycinate offers better overall value.
+For general supplementation, glycinate offers better net value.

 Can you take magnesium glycinate and threonate together?